 Tex Mex be gone.
 Dallas has a love affair with oil-puddled enchiladas but there are more than a few truly wonderful restaurants serving hot interior Mexican cuisine.
-We need to embrace these beautiful restaurants, many which are tucked away in hard to find places such as Mesa Veracruz.
-Others are simpler to located, like Abraham Salum’s Komali.
-This weekend we visited another such restaurant in the Bishop Arts District called Veracruz Cafe.
+We need to embrace these beautiful restaurants when we find them, and one such restaurant is located in the Bishop Arts District called Veracruz Cafe.
 Continue reading

 Tag Archives: Veracruz Cafe